relaycorp/veraid-website/spec.md

 - Signers must distribute each content with a _Vera signature_, which includes:
   - The CMS `SignedData` signature, embedding the signer's certificate along with any intermediary CAs.
 The root CA SHOULD NOT be included.
   - The `TXT` record `_vera.acme.com` along with all the intermediary records to verify the `TXT` record with DNSSEC.
-- Verifiers must verify each content they receive against its respective Vera signature as follows:
+- Verifiers must verify each content they receive against its respective VeraId signature as follows:
   1. Verify the `TXT` record using DNSSEC.
   1. Verify the authenticity of the content using the `SignedData` value with the root certificate in the `TXT` record as they only trusted certificate.
   1. Verify that the signer's certificate is allowed to use the current service (e.g., Letro).